rytina/medium-blogposts/Copilot Workspace.md

 Honey blocks: 0.9375
 ```

-To develop a more future-proof solution, I asked following:

-**How can partial blocks be handled in a generic way?**
+To develop a more future-proof solution, I asked "**How can partial blocks be handled in a generic way?**"

 Now it get's really interesting since, the brainstorming agent suggests three different approaches: